MeteoSwiss-APN/pyflexplot-test/README.md

   --old-data PATH                 path to data directory for --new-rev;
-                                  overrides or defaults to --data; ignored if --infile and/or --infiles-old-new are passed --presets-old-new TEXT...       pair of presets used to create old and new plots, respectively; may be repeated;
+                                  overrides or defaults to --data; ignored if --infile and/or --infiles-old-new are passed

+  --presets-old-new TEXT...       pair of presets used to create old and new
+                                  plots, respectively; may be repeated (see
-                                  equivalent to (but incompatible with)
+                                  --preset for details); equivalent to but
-                                  --preset
+                                  incompatible with --preset

   --old-rev TEXT                  old revision of pyflexplot; defaults to
                                   lanew tag; may be anything that git can